 Sarah began working at Olympic Nature Experience in 2016 as a teacher and administrator.
 In 2022, she stepped into the Program Director position.
 Sarah has a B.A. in Environmental Studies from UC Santa Barbara and a M.Ed in Environmental Education from Western Washington University.
 Sarah has been teaching outdoor programs for over a decade and has a Forest Kindergarten Teaching Certificate.
 She is grateful for the Olypmic Nature Experience community and loves stomping in puddles, exploring beaches, and eating trail snacks.

-Jill, a native to the Midwest, moved to the North Olympic Peninsula in 2009 to work in Olympic National Park where she spent 5 years leading volunteers and growing plants for the Elwha River Revegetation Project.
-Most recently, Jill has focused on raising her two wild girls and training to be a community herbalist.
-Jill is passionate about connecting people to one another and our local landscape through time spent together in the natural world.
-She and her family can be found searching for banana slugs in the forest, snacking on wild berries, or lounging along the bank a nearby river.
+Jill, a native to the Midwest, moved to the Peninsula in 2009 to work in Olympic Park where she spent 5 years leading volunteers and growing plants for the Elwha River Restoration Project.
+Jill has a B.A. in Environment & Development from Boston University and a MES from The Evergreen State College.
+Most recently, Jill has focused on raising her two wild girls and studying herbalism.
+She is grateful to get to spend her days exploring the natural world with children.
+In her free time, she and her family can be found searching for banana slugs and wild berries in the forest, digging in their garden, cooking up tasty food, or lounging along the bank a nearby river.

 Melissa moved to the Olympic Peninsula to attend the Northwest School of Wooden Boatbuilding in 2016 and decided to call it home after falling in love with the unique ecology and community.
 Learning the art of traditional boatbuilding led to a burgeoning passion and commitment to teaching young children in her ideal classroom environment, nature.
 After pursuing a degree in Early Childhood Education from Peninsula College she has taught young children through Headstart and a local nature preschool.
 She is honored to have the opportunity to join the Olympic Nature Experience team while serving the children and families of Owl’s Hollow Early Learning.